samheutmaker/major-a/README.md

 ##**majorAnalytics**

+###Getting Started

 MajorAnalytics is Major-A's built in analytics package.
 It is broken into two parts: overview and sessions.
 All sessions belong to an overview and all overviews have exactly one owner, which is the user whose information the overview contains.
 A new session begins when the user logs in, and end after the user has not made a request for 5 minutes.
 The logout time for the session is then recorded as the time of the last request made during the session.
-MajorAnalytics tracks every request made by all users and generates the following information for eaech user.
+MajorAnalytics tracks every request made by all LOGGED IN users and generates the following information for each user.

 ######The overview contains:

-Records | As
+Record | As
 --- | ---
 The date/time the user joined | `Date`
 How many time the user has logged in | `Number`